tpatterson1996/lcc-metadata-manual/data-management/file-management.md

 #### **Leave Information in mdEditor in-between work sessions**

 It is recommended that you leave your contacts in mdEditor between work sessions so that they will be available the next time you need to create metadata records.
+You can also export your contacts independently of your records for use between browsers.

 You can also set up a metadata directory so you can always find the metadata file.
+This directory can be any folder on your local computer that is easily accessible and will not be deleted.

 #### **Export your contacts with your records**